learn-co-curriculum/hs-coding-club-html/README.md

 #### Step 2:

 Go to the Twitter page of your favorite celebrity.
-We'll be using Jimmy Fallon as an example.
+If your school blocks Twitter, feel free to go to your favorite news site and change some headlines.
+We'll be using Jimmy Fallon Twitter as an example.
 Once you're on that page, you'll want to hover your mouse of the text of their first tweet, and right click.

 <img src="https://s3.amazonaws.com/after-school-assets/jimmy-fallon-hover.png" alt="right click on text of tweet" width="500px" align="middle">